 Help your caregiver help you

-A caregiver is a loved one who wants to help you manage the symptoms and effects of hATTR amyloidosis.
-While this can require lifestyle changes and adjustments, there are resources and information available to them.
+A caregiver is someone who helps you manage the symptoms and effects of hATTR amyloidosis.
+While this can require lifestyle changes and adjustments, there are resources and information available for them.

 Find a support group

 Support groups can provide invaluable insight into life after diagnosis and to better understand the disease.
 By meeting other patients and hearing their experiences, you can learn tips for managing daily activities, talking with doctors, and fostering positive change.